Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Introduction

 \section{Introduction}

-Reinforcement learning agents have been applied to difficult continuous control and discrete planning problems such as the DeepMind Control Suite~\cite{tassa2018dmcontrolsuite}, StarCraft II~\cite{vinyals2019_alphastar}, or Go~\cite{silver2016_alphago} in recent years.
-Despite this tremendous success, tasks which require both continuous control capabilities and long-horizon discrete planning still pose significant challenges to reinforcement learning agents~\cite{mirza2020_physembplan}.
+Reinforcement learning (RL) agents have been applied to difficult continuous control and discrete planning problems such as the DeepMind Control Suite~\cite{tassa2018dmcontrolsuite}, StarCraft II~\cite{vinyals2019_alphastar}, or Go~\cite{silver2016_alphago} in recent years.
+Despite this tremendous success, tasks which require both continuous control capabilities and long-horizon discrete planning are classically approached with task and motion planning~\cite{garrett2021_tamp}.
+These problems still pose significant challenges to RL agents~\cite{mirza2020_physembplan}.
 An exemplary class of environments which require both continuous-action control and long-horizon planning are \emph{physically embedded games} as introduced by \cite{mirza2020_physembplan}.
 In these environments, a board game is embedded into a physical manipulation setting.
 A move in the board game can only be executed indirectly through controlling a physical manipulator such as a robotic arm.
 We simplify the setting of \cite{mirza2020_physembplan} and introduce physically embedded \emph{single-player} board games which do not require to model the effect of an opponent.
-Our experiments support the findings of \cite{mirza2020_physembplan} that these environments are challenging to solve for existing flat and hierarchical reinforcement learning agents.
-In this paper, we propose a novel hierarchical reinforcement learning agent for such environments which learns skills and their effects in a known symbolic abstraction of the environment.
+Our experiments support the findings of \cite{mirza2020_physembplan} that these environments are challenging to solve for existing flat and hierarchical RL agents.
+In this paper, we propose a novel hierarchical RL agent for such environments which learns skills and their effects in a known symbolic abstraction of the environment.